have-no-clue-what-im-doing/Broderic_Blog/content/post/Poor Man Uptime Tracker.md

 ![Finally getting replies back at 7:35am](/poor_man_uptime/uptime.png)

 Through my genius and ingenuity I was able to figure out that the network went back online at 7:35am.
 Doing some quick math the maintenance took over 7 hours.
-All that maintenance and my internet speed still did not improve, pathetic.
+All that maintenance and my internet speed is still shit, pathetic.